yuefengz/workflow-use/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/Gregor?style=social)](https://x.com/gregpr07)
 [![Twitter Follow](https://img.shields.io/twitter/follow/Magnus?style=social)](https://x.com/mamagnus00)

-⚙️ **Workflow Use** is the easiest way to create and execute deterministic workflows which have the ability to fallback to [Browser Use](https://github.com/browser-use/browser-use) if something fails.
+⚙️ **Workflow Use** is the easiest way to create and execute deterministic workflows with variables which fallback to [Browser Use](https://github.com/browser-use/browser-use) if a step fails.
+You just _show_ the recorder the workflow, we automatically generate the workflow.

-📚 **How it works**: The recorder uses rr-web events to record the actions and then uses a LLM to convert the actions into a deterministic workflow and automatically exposes the variables the workflow needs.
-If any of the steps fail, the workflow will fallback to Browser Use for that step and then continue with the next step.

 ❗ This project is in very early development so we don't recommend using this in production.
 Lots of things will change and we don't have a release schedule yet.
 Originally, the project was born out of customer demand to make Browser Use more reliable and deterministic.